Hero background

 - Drinking water always available

-- Fan in every room
+- A fan in every room

 - Ongoing support from the local team

-- Laundry service available on request (extra charge)
+- Laundry service on request (small fee)

 - Lockable rooms

-🔹 24-hour support
+🔹 24/7 support

-From airport arrival to the end of the programme, you can count on the constant presence and assistance of the local staff, including in the evenings and at weekends.
-Our HQ team also remains available via WhatsApp whenever you need help.
+From your arrival at the airport through to the end of the programme, you can count on the local staff being available, evenings and weekends included.
+Our UK team is also reachable on WhatsApp whenever you need us.

-🔹 Training and orientation
+🔹 Briefing and orientation

-- Avoid moving around alone at night.
+- Avoid going out on your own at night.

-- Always follow the local coordinator’s advice on transport and which areas to visit.
+- Always follow your local coordinator's advice on areas and transport.

-💡 Our goal
+💡 Our aim

 🧭 Orientation day